Spondycode/spondicious.com/src/content/blog/Lazygit.md

 I saw that I have a Git Plugin installed here in Neovim.
 Had a quick look and it doesn't seem as intuitive or as easy as using Lazygit.

-I also set up Docker and intalled the Command line tool RipGrep which is for finding files.
+I also set up Docker and installed the Command line tool RipGrep which is for finding files.
 Don't know how I will use that when I have fzf to use stand alone and also within [Yazi](/blog/yazi)